17 & 18 October 2017 Olympia London

 Day Two opens with Joseph Busch cutting through the hype around artificial intelligence, to show how taxonomists and information professionals can take advantage of the opportunities these technologies bring.
 Joseph will argue that sometimes what is labelled as ‘AI’ is actually underpinned by high quality entity extraction and business rules which can therefore help automate content tagging.

-Joseph A. Busch, Founder and Principal - Taxonomy Strategies
+Joseph Busch, Principal - Taxonomy Strategies

 10.10 - 10.15